top of page

 ★ Why did you stop making humanoid dolls?

-I just really don't want to make them anymore.
+I just don't want to make them anymore - I enjoy playing with textures and don't miss doing the hair.
 And I don't see myself growing tired of my pumpkin creatures any time soon, so that's what you can expect from me for the foreseeable future.

 ★ What happened to your Youtube channel?